What is Drop Shipping?

-- Drop shipping fees (a handling fee set by the supplier for each order) may increase your expenses.
+- Fees—Drop shipping fees (a handling fee set by the supplier for each order) may increase your expenses.

-- You can’t take advantage of discounts for buying in bulk up front.
+- No Bulk Product Discounts—You can’t take advantage of discounts for buying in bulk up front.
 This is the trade-off for the supplier bearing the cost and risk of managing the inventory.

 Will drop shipping save me time and money?

-In Step 2, we’ve created a basic list of the time and cost factors to consider in evaluating the potential savings of using drop shipping versus a wholesale inventory model.See the Potential Savings
+Starting a drop shipping business is a low-risk, low-cost way to explore the possibilities of eCommerce.
+Sign up for a free, 7–day Doba trial and start selling in just a few minutes.
+In Step 2, we’ve created a basic list of the time and cost factors to consider in evaluating the potential savings of using drop shipping versus a wholesale inventory model.FREE 7 Day Trial